catppuccin/nvim/README.md

 #### Overwriting colors

-Colors can be overwritten using `color_overrides`:
+Colors can be overwritten using `color_overrides` in the setting:

 ```lua
 color_overrides = {